 Proposed innovative urban action

 The proposed innovative urban action is to experiment with new circular economy processes aimed at 100% reusing and recycling of materials acquired from the demolition of an outdated social housing high-rise flat.

 Concretely, four pilot housing units will be built with different reuse/recycle techniques using materials acquired from the circular demolition of one of the high-rise social housing buildings.
 These will be compared in order to assess their viability and replicability.
 The harvested materials from the high-rise flat will be brought back to natural resources in 24 material flows, e.g. the surfaced timber will be restored to wood for reuse/recycle purposes.
 In line with circularity principles, former inhabitants will be invited back into the area.
 These potential tenants will be strongly involved in the co-design, operation and monitoring of the new collaborative economy services and facilities (such as a shared mobility platform and a social services centre) within the area.
 The project will generate 805.000 kilo of CO₂ emissions less, compared to the construction of a new high-rise flat.
 Besides the project will experiment with innovative techniques for water reuse by testing a closed water cycle initiative for social housing.

 Super Circular Estate’s innovation aim is to revolutionize the management of social housing associations towards more sustainable, resource-efficient decision making, delivery models and processes.
 The Super Circular Estate aspires gathering important information for estate owners and social housing corporations in the EU with similar challenges in comparable shrinkage regions.

-Watch the first Super Circular Estate Zoom-In
+Watch the third Super Circular Estate Zoom-In